erenayar-12/DSA210-Project/README.md

 #### When we look at the graphs, it is clear that there are anomallies in years 2020 and 2021 due to COVID.
 So, I negelected them and calculated correlation coefficients according to other years.

+## Machine Learning

+#### I performed Grid search tuning on Random Forest, Neural Network, and Decision Tree models.
+Neural Network did not converge even after increasing iterations.
+I also tried KNN and SVM regression but the best R2 value was Decision Tree Regression's.

+#### Decision Tree Regression performs relatively better than other methods given the small and limited dataset as this project has.